Upcoming Performances at Main Event Venues

 ECoSistema Winter Concert — Thu, Jan 01st

-Students and ensembles in the Elkhart County ECoSistema program will present their winter concert in Sauder Concert Hall.
+Students in the ECoSistema music program will present their winter concert on Monday, December 15 at 7:00 pm in Sauder Concert Hall.
 This concert is free and open to the public.

 Rieth Recital Series: Matthew Hill, solo piano — Thu, Jan 01st